What is elder abuse?

 Where does elder abuse take place?

-Elder abuse tends to take place where the senior lives: most often in the home where abusers are apt to be adult children; other family members such as grandchildren; or spouses/partners of elders.
-Institutional settings, especially long-term care facilities, can also be sources of elder abuse.
+Elder abuse tends to take place where the senior lives: most often in the home where abusers are often adult children, other family members such as grandchildren, or spouses/partners of elders.
+Elder abuse can also occur in institutional settings, especially long-term care facilities.

 The different types of elder abuse

 Abuse of elders takes many different forms, some involving intimidation or threats against the elderly, some involving neglect, and others involving financial chicanery.
 The most common are defined below.